kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 homePitch.innerHTML = teamInfo.dataset.homePitch;
 {% endprism %}

-It needs to be this way for two-word data-attributes.  `dataset` refer to it as `teamInfo.dataset.home-pitch` and the HTML reference can't be `data-homePitch`.
+It needs to be this way for two-word data-attributes.  `.dataset` can't refer to it as `teamInfo.dataset.home-pitch` and the HTML reference can't be `data-homePitch`.

-This is due to how `dataset` works behind the scenes, using something called the `DOMStringMap` object. `dataset` will look at the data-attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.
+This is due to how `.dataset` works behind the scenes, using something called the `DOMStringMap` object. `.dataset` will look at the data-attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.

 The HTML for this section's CodePen has a `data-homePitch` attribute.
 Click on the "Load Chelsea FC Info" link and notice that the pitch content loads in as `undefined` instead of the expected "Stanford Bridge".

 Adjust the code so it says `data-home-pitch` and it will work fine.
 But from there, go to the JavaScript and change `teamInfo.dataset.homePitch` to `teamInfo.dataset.home-pitch`...you'll get a Reference error saying "pitch is not defined".

-This is part of the conversion that the browser's doing behind the scenes.
-In order for things to work properly, it does a camelcase conversion of `home-pitch` to `homePitch`.

-As a result of this, I suggest keeping your data attributes and `dataset` properties at a two-word minimum.  `data-home-pitch` and `teamInfo.dataset.homePitch` are fine...`data-home-pitch-address` and `teamInfo.dataset.homePitchAddress` may work, but are too verbose.
+Because of this, I suggest keeping your data attributes and `.dataset` properties at a two-word minimum.  `data-home-pitch` and `teamInfo.dataset.homePitch` are fine...`data-home-pitch-address` and `teamInfo.dataset.homePitchAddress` may work, but are too verbose.

 Store the data attributes in a link instead (<a href="http://codepen.io/kaidez/pen/dPoexg" target="blank">See the CodePen Demo</a>)